cocoaheadskaohsiung/The_Swift_Programming_Language_zh-TW/book/210_Properties.md

 In its simplest form, a stored property is a constant or variable that is stored as part of an instance of a particular class or structure.
 Stored properties can be either *variable stored properties* (introduced by the `var` keyword) or *constant stored properties* (introduced by the `let` keyword).

-You can provide a default value for a stored property as part of its definition, as described in [Default Property Values].
+You can provide a default value for a stored property as part of its definition, as described in [Default Property Values](214_Initialization.html#default-property-values "Default Property Values").
 You can also set and modify the initial value for a stored property during initialization.
-This is true even for constant stored properties, as described in [Modifying Constant Properties During Initialization].
+This is true even for constant stored properties, as described in [Modifying Constant Properties During Initialization](214_Initialization.html#modifying-constant-properties-during-initialization "Modifying Constant Properties During Initialization").

 The example below defines a structure called `FixedLengthRange`, which describes a range of integers whose range length cannot be changed once it is created: